-A small Tampa Cigar Manufacturer would like to demonstrate to a few Havana Lovers that you can still enjoy the unique Havana Flavor without Mr. Castro's permission.
-My Offer to Cigar Lovers
+A small Tampa Cigar

+Manufacturer

+would like to

+demonstrate to a

+few Havana Lovers

+that you can still enjoy

+the unique Havana Flavor

+without Mr. Castro's permission.

-If you remember savoring and lingering over a fantastically mild and flavorful Cuban leaf cigar in the days before the Cuban embargo, you will be interested in this offer -behind it! and the story
+If you remember savoring and lingering over a fantastically mild and flavorful Cuban leaf cigar in the days before the Cuban embargo, you will be interested in this offer - and the story behind it!